 This is the first photo taken with the Brownie camera on 20th November 1952 by Adamski.
 The three (Lucy Mcginnis, Al Bailey and George Adamski) had just arrived at the "suitable spot for Adamski" and beginning to set up the telescope and boxes for Adamski.
 In the upper left corner and to the right above the mountain rim - several things are going on.
 Also in the center (somewhat to the left) a bright reflection can be seen.

 Things were already in motion at that time.

 Reflection in the hill-side just in the middle of the photograph.
 Appears to be a craft behind the hill.

-I am a Danish painter, photographer and researcher (researcher of all things human and extraterrestrial) - Have been painting for almost 50 years and have been photographing for 7 years professionally.
+I am a Danish painter, photographer and researcher (researcher of all things human and extraterrestrial) - I have been painting for many years and I have also been photographing professionally for ten years.
 I want to thank all the models who I have shot up until today - every single one of you have been an outstanding pleasure to work with.
-I do hope of many more shoots and that many more models will stop by Copenhagen.
+I'm sure I will photograph many more in the years to come.

-To bring joyous content of pleasure for the eyes as well as for the inner souls - quite a task to put in front of oneself - but life is about trying to do good things for the many, to be unselfish and do the best you can in this life.
+To bring joyous content of pleasure for the eyes as well as for the inner soul - quite a task to put in front of oneself - but life is about trying to do good things for the many, to be unselfish and do the best you can in this life.

 Contact me at email@example.com